 - Super Rugby – An international club competition between clubs from Australia, New Zealand and South Africa, currently contested by 15 top teams from the three countries, the competition is also referred to a Super 15.

 - European Rugby Champions Cup – The replacement for the Heineken Cup as a top club completion for teams from the 6 nations.
 An annual competition, 19 teams qualify based on their position in their domestic leagues, 6 teams from England and France and 7 from the rest.
 The 20th spot is formed from a play off between the top placed teams outside qualifying positions.

 - European Rugby Challenge Cup – An annual competition started in 2014 and arranged by European Professional Club Rugby.
 This is effectively a second tier championship to the Champions Cup for 6 nations clubs made up of 20 teams.

 - Pro 12 – Annual league made up of 12 teams from Ireland, Italy, Scotland and Wales.
 The top teams go on to qualify for the Champions Cup.

 - Premiership Rugby Cup – This replaced the Anglo-Welsh Cup after the Welsh regions withdrew, features 12 English teams, and is contested each year.

 - World Club Challenge – An annual competition contested between the winners of the European Super League and the Australian NRL.
 First played in 1976 and held every year since 2000.

-- Challenge Cup – Organised by the Rugby Football League adn sponored by Ladbrokes this is an annual knockout competition between clubs from England, Scotland, Wales, France and Russia.
-The cup has been held annually since 1896, currently 88 teams contest the cup with the final being one of the most prestigious Rugby League matches to win.
-You will definitely find great odds and offers for the final.
+- Challenge Cup – Organised by the Rugby Football League, this is an annual knockout competition between clubs from England, Scotland, Wales, France and Russia.
+The cup has been held annually since 1896, and currently 88 teams contest the cup with the final being one of the most prestigious Rugby League matches to win.
+You will usually find great odds and offers for the final.

 UK Rugby Competitions